Credit is really nothing more than a promise...

 If I borrow money to buy a duplex, and rent it out with a positive cash-flow, I can make money (and I did).
 But if I borrow money to buy a vacation home (and don't rent it out, which I should have!) then I just lose money (and I did!).

 If I borrow money to buy a car, I just lose money.
-If I borrow money to buy a tow truck or a taxi cab, and make money using the vehicle, then I would make money.
+If I borrow money to buy a tow truck or a taxi cab, and charge people money using the vehicle, then I would make money.
 Commercial loans can be a good thing, at times.
 Consumer loans are usually always losers.

 Ironically, today, it is easier to get consumer credit than commercial credit.
 Commercial loans have always been viewed as riskier endeavors than consumer loans - mostly because they are for larger amounts, and in the case of mortgages, not backed by the Government.
-So today, banks are shying away from lending money from businesses, but still handing our cash to Mr. and Mrs. Verge-of-Bankruptcy.
+So today, banks are shying away from lending money to businesses, but still handing our cash to Mr. and Mrs. Verge-of-Bankruptcy.
 It makes no sense, of course.

 Easy credit is viewed as a way of encouraging consumption - and it does.
 But while that might be good for GM or Toyota, it might not be good for you, on a personal level.
 Accumulating debt, even so-called "0% financing" (whose costs are not eliminated, just hidden) does not add to your bottom line, but detract from it, in the form of interest paid AND the excess consumption it encourages.

 When you pay cash for a car or other consumer purchase, you tend to scrutinize costs more closely.
 Do you really need the heated seats and leather upholstery?
 Or would you rather pay $2000 less for the car?
 Or would you rather buy the same car, used?
 Cash makes these choices rather apparent.
-Credit, with its siren song of "It's only another $49 a month!" obfuscates them.
+Credit, with its siren song of "It's only another $49 a month!" obfuscates those choices.

-Before long, the consumer is spending more and more of their income on interest payments, and moreover it obligated to make monthly payments on a host of debts - to keep all those promises.
+Before long, the consumer is spending more and more of their income on interest payments, and moreover is obligated to make monthly payments on a host of debts - to keep all those promises.
 And the credit industry these days, unfortunately, is all-too-willing to let you make a promise that will be impossible for you to keep.
 One way to avoid this fiasco is to make such promises rarely and for the smallest amounts possible.

 Credit is a fine and wonderful thing in the business world and for governments, but on a personal level, it is rarely little more than a raw deal.